A Simple User Story

 - Keep some money for any unidentified overhead expenses

-- How to be Successful: Implementation of above user story from our day to day life and meeting all 15 or even more success criteria is a daunting task.
-Make no mistake, these success criteria may look deceptively simple however, planning for them and able to accomplish all the goals while allocating required resources wisely can be very daunting especially when accounting for the inflation, risks in life and ever-changing tax and lifestyle requirements.
+- How to be Successful: Implementation of the above user story from our day to day life and meeting all 15 or even more success criteria is a daunting task.
+Make no mistake, these success criteria may look deceptively simple, however, planning for them and able to accomplish all the goals while allocating required resources wisely can be very daunting especially when accounting for the inflation, risks in life and ever-changing tax and lifestyle requirements.

-To be successfully implement this simple story, you need to start early to keep your overheads low and avoid the risk of not meeting your goals because of starting late.
+To successfully implement this simple story, you need to start early to keep your overheads low and avoid the risk of not meeting your goals because of starting late.
 It is also required to periodically revisit your plan and keep updating it, make any trade-offs, if required, to maximize the expected value.
 You need to have faith in your abilities to handle any unplanned activities as they pop up and move with confidence.

 While you are handling a complex task, as life is not simple, keep your plan simple and not too complex so as you can follow the plan.

 Focus on getting one smaller item completed at regular intervals and keep moving ahead.
 Be ready to face your failures and learn from them as you move along because success doesn’t come without failures.